 The UN GGE - United Nations Group of Governmental Experts on Developments in the Field of Information and Telecommunications in the Context of International Security - is a UN-mandated working group in the field of information security.
-Five working groups were established since 2004.
+Six working groups were established since 2004.
 The UN GGE can be credited with two major achievements: outlining the global cybersecurity agenda, and introducing the principle that international law applies to the digital space.

 There is evidence from official documents and media coverage that countries are increasingly investing in both offensive cyber-capabilities.